Ahmed3sam/scale-schedule/README.md

 ### Demonstration

 This project contain controller that satisfy the following requirements:
-    a.
-Schedule daily scaling changes for specific deployments.
+- Schedule daily scaling changes for specific deployments.
-    b.
-Schedules are to be saved as Kubernetes CRD objects.
+- Schedules are to be saved as Kubernetes CRD objects.
-    c.
-Controller to:
+- Controller to:
-        i.
-Translate CRD objects into CronJob objects. ii.
-Ensure any updates to CRD objects are reflected on CronJob objects.
+    1. Translate CRD objects into CronJob objects.
+    2. Ensure any updates to CRD objects are reflected on CronJob objects.

 The controller creates Cronjobs from the CRD objects and ensure the follow:
 - create list of cronjobs based on daily schedule (HOUR:MINUTE) and the desired replics